London events in February 2026

 • Tube: Canary Wharf (Jubilee line / Elizabeth line / DLR)

-• Best time: Weekday evenings for atmosphere, or earlier slots for fewer crowds
+• Best time: Weekday evenings for atmosphere, or earlier slots for fewer crowds.

 Six Nations Rugby (England Home Matches)

-Dates: Saturday 7th February 2026 + Saturday 21st February 2026
+Dates: Saturday 7th February 2026 and Saturday 21st February 2026

 Quick Tips Before You Go:

-• Tube: Train to Twickenham (then walk/shuttle)
+• Transport: Train to Twickenham (then walk/shuttle)

-• Best time: Arrive 60–90 minutes before kick-off for the full pre-match buzz
+• Best time: Arrive 60–90 minutes before kick-off for the full pre-match buzz.

 Dates: Saturday 7th February to Sunday 8th March 2026